 - Supplemental bill is an assessment for the portion of the year that the vehicle is owned.

-- Supplemental motor vehicle list includes vehicles registered after October 1 through September 30.
+- Supplemental motor vehicle list includes vehicles registered between October 2 through July 31st.

 Specially Equipped Motor Vehicle Exemption